ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 |cert|{{key-format}} of {{&SELF}}|
 |cert#S256|{{key-format}} of {{&SELF}}|

-## Authorization Server Discovery Fields {#IANA-as-discovery}
+## GNAP Authorization Server Discovery Fields {#IANA-as-discovery}

-This document defines a discovery document for an AS, for which IANA is asked to create and maintain a new registry titled "Authorization Server Discovery Fields".
+This document defines a discovery document for an AS, for which IANA is asked to create and maintain a new registry titled "GNAP Authorization Server Discovery Fields".
 Initial values for this registry are given in {{IANA-as-discovery-contents}}.
 Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The DE is expected to ensure that all registrations follow the template presented in {{IANA-as-discovery-template}}.
 The DE is expected to ensure that registrations for the same name with different types are sufficiently close in functionality so as not to cause confusion for developers.